 - Set a budget.
-While it’s true you'll probably pay less to buy a used car than you would for a brand new one, you still should review your budget so you know what you can afford.
+While it’s true that you’ll probably pay less to buy a used car than you would for a brand new one, you still should review your budget so you know what you can afford.
 Important factors to consider are price, insurance and maintenance costs, as well as other car-related expenses.

 - Choose a seller type (private or dealership).
 Now that you have the list of things you want, it’s time to decide whether you’ll look at cars listed by private sellers or go to a dealer.
 There are pros and cons to both, but no matter where you go, be sure to comparison shop.

 - Do your homework.
 There are some basic questions you should ask a seller to make sure you’re buying the best possible used car, and you’re not getting stuck with a lemon:

 - Why they’re selling and the asking price

 - Its service records and a vehicle history report

 - Whether it was inspected recently and the inspection report

 - Whether it has been in an accident

 - Whether it has had any major repairs

 - How many owners it has had